 - Environmental Policy

 Topic 6: Civil Rights and Civil Liberties

 - Chapter 16: Rights to Life, Liberty, and Property

 - Chapter 17: Equal Rights Under the Law

 - Constitutional Amendments 11-27

-Here are a few helpful tips to keep in mind as you look through these AP Government notes.
-Tailoring your study strategies to the structure of the curriculum and the format of test questions is the first step towards earning a high AP score!
+Here are some helpful tips to keep in mind as you look through these AP Government notes.
+Tailoring your study strategies to the structure of the curriculum and the format of test questions is the first step toward earning a high AP score!

-Questions on Congress and the Presidency make up about a third of the test.
-You should know the composition of each branch of government, its powers, and changes to its role over time.
+Questions on Congress and the presidency make up about one-third of the test.
+You should know the composition of each branch of government, its powers, and the changes to its role over time.
 You should also understand the ins and outs of election processes and have a detailed knowledge of how the legislature goes about drafting and passing laws.